 We’ve provided an example below to help you understand how this works.

 This spotting scope will have a magnification power that ranges between 20 and 60, meaning that an object will appear between 20 and 60 times closer than it would to your unassisted eye, depending on the magnification range that you have set.
-For example, if you view a buck that stands 100 metres away from you through a 20-60 x 70mm spotting scope that is set at a magnification of 60, it will appear as though it were only 1.6 meters away (100 divided by 60).
+For example, if you view a deer that stands 100 metres away from you through a 20-60 x 80mm spotting scope that is set at a magnification of 60, it will appear as though it were only 1.6 meters away (100 divided by 60).
 Spotting scopes with higher magnification will allow you to see further and in more detail.

 Objective lens diameter

 The second number used in spotting scope identification refers to the spotting scopes objective lens diameter.
 The objective lens is the lens at the front of the spotting scope, furthest away from your eyes, and closest to what you are looking at.
-The objective lens diameter of the example spotting scope is 70mm.
+The objective lens diameter of the example spotting scope is 80mm.

 Most spotting scopes feature an objective lens with a diameter of between 50 to 100 mm.
 The diameter of the objective lens largely determines how much light your spotting scope can gather.
 The larger the objective lens diameter, the more light that the spotting scope will capture.
 More light means a brighter view, particularly in low-light conditions.
 A larger lens will also provide you with a wider field of view meaning that you'll be able to see more of the landscape or subject that you're looking at.
 The downside is that the bigger the lens is, the heavier and bulkier your spotting scope will be.

 What features do I need?

 When it comes to choosing a spotting scope there's a whole range of features that you'll need to consider.
 You'll need to decide what type of glass you need, whether you need a waterproof spotting scope, whether you want an angled or straight scope, how much magnification you need and much more.
 Below we'll break down each of the features and ask you some questions to help you narrow down which features you need.